Magnesium and Brain Health

-Magnesium, Energy and The Brain
+Magnesium, Energy, and The Brain

 Magnesium plays significant roles within many of the body’s tissues and organs, including the brain.
-One reason for its key role in brain health is due to the important part magnesium plays in energy production.
+One reason for its key role in brain health is the important part magnesium plays in energy production.
 The brain uses a disproportionate amount of energy.
 A study by M.E.
 Raichle published in Trends in Cognitive Sciences demonstrated that in the average human adult, the brain represents only about 2 percent of the body weight.
-However, the brain consumes a whopping 20 percent of overall energy consumed by the body.
+However, the brain consumes a whopping 20 percent of the overall energy consumed by the body.

 Adenosine triphosphate (ATP) is the energy currency of the body.
 But, for it to be biologically active, ATP must be bound to a magnesium ion, generally to one of the phosphate groups.
 Recent studies also show that if magnesium cannot get into the mitochondria – the powerhouses of cells, energy production is impaired and does not function optimally.
 In the brain, this might mean that energy production is not optimal and, subsequently, may have an impact on cognition.

 Other researchers in a review article documented that magnesium enhances the activity of three important enzymes involved in energy production.
 Several of these enzymes are stimulated directly by a Magnesium-isocitrate complex and by free magnesium ions.

 Ensuring that the brain has the magnesium, calories and other nutrients required for ATP production and conversion will help to optimize cognitive and other biological processes that rely upon that energy.